camptocamp/c2cgeoportal/doc/integrator/pdfreport.rst

 ----------------------------

-If you use the ``ids`` in an SQL query, you should use ``$X{IN, <column_name>, $P{ids}}`` to avoid SQL injection, `see also the Jasperreports documentation <https://jasperreports.sourceforge.net/sample.reference/query/>`_.
+If you use the ``ids`` in an SQL query, you should use ``$X{IN, <column_name>, $P{ids}}`` to avoid SQL injection, `see also the JasperReports documentation <https://jasperreports.sourceforge.net/sample.reference/query/>`_.